Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 If there is no wheel for a package and you are on Windows, check out `Christoph Gohlke’s unofficial binaries <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
-If you can’t find any wheels online, you would have to resort to compiling it manually — this requires installign Visual Studio in a version that matches your Python, and it’s kind of a pain to do.
+If you can’t find any wheels online, you would have to resort to compiling it manually — this requires installing Visual Studio (Visual C++) in a version that matches your Python, and it’s kind of a pain to do.

 If you are not on Windows, you must install a C compiler and toolchain.
 If you get a warning about missing ``Python.h``, install the appropriate development